-While at sea, you will have time to explore the ship and spend time with the explorers, scientists, submersible pilots or expedition crew.
+While at sea, explore the ship and spend time with the explorers, scientists, submersible pilots or expedition crew.

 Receive a mission brief including presentations by content experts and/or fellow explorers.

-On this day at sea, you may choose to take part in Mission Specialist orientation sessions and learn how to assist the crew planning a dive, operating the sonar, using the undersea navigation system, preparing the submersible for diving or performing the myriad tasks needed to conduct a successful mission.
-Participation in these sessions may qualify you to conduct these activities as a mission specialist on board the submersible or during surface operations.
+On these days at sea, take part in Mission Specialist orientation sessions to learn how to assist the crew planning a dive, operate the sonar, use the undersea navigation system, prepare the submersible for diving, or help perform the myriad tasks needed to conduct a successful mission.
+Participation in these sessions may qualify you to perform these roles as a mission specialist on board the submersible or ship.